Best Sleeping Bag | Australia 2025

 Fill - 700g ProDown

-Cons - Narrow foot space
+Cons - Narrow foot box, some feathers come out

-Overall - Good for hiking, lightweight
+Overall - A lightweight hiking bag

 Big Agnes Torchlight 20